-Light is a very important consideration when designing a kitchen because it is a place where a lot of work is carried out, good lighting is paramount for safety reasons.
+Light is a very important consideration for kitchen design and kitchen renovation.
+A lot of work is carried out in kitchens; thus, good lighting is paramount for safety reasons.
 Poor kitchen lighting may indirectly cause accidents such as burns and cuts.
 Task lighting in the kitchen needs to illuminate the sink, stove, benches, and any other work areas.
 Options for lighting include under cabinet lighting, mandible downlights aimed at specific areas, pendant lighting and natural lighting from amply sized windows.
 The combination that is chosen will determine the quality of your lighting scheme.
 No one scheme will suit all kitchens, each kitchen must be carefully considered for its specific lighting requirements.

 Visit our Kitchen Showrooms and get a feel for our range of colours, materials and ideas

 - background/ambient lighting – generally mounted on the ceiling, providing uniform light for the kitchen

 - task lighting – provides concentrated and direct lighting for activities such as cooking and washing up

 - mood lighting – usually used to highlight certain features like paintings.

 There are two main aspects of artificial lighting to consider within these types:

 - The light – The type of light you want to use (bright white, LED, Halogen etc)

 - The light cover – The style of light fitting

 Light bulbs available include incandescent, compact fluorescent, halogen or newer LEDs.
 Compact fluorescent, halogens and LEDs cost less to operate than other bulbs and may appeal to those that want a more energy efficient bulb.